lynnmeanslight/continuous-clearing-auction/README.md

 }
 ```

 **Implementation**: The graduation threshold is specified as `graduationThresholdMps` in the auction parameters.
-An auction graduates if `totalCleared >= (totalSupply * graduationThresholdMps) / 1e7`.
+An auction graduates if the total tokens sold meets the threshold percentage.
 Non-graduated auctions refund all currency to bidders.

 ### Fund Management